joshbegley/nyt-latest/README.md

 `Williams started 86 games across his seven-year NFL career, including all nine games this season for Seattle.`\
 https://nytimes.com/athletic/5925424/2024/11/15/seahawks-center-connor-williams-retiring/

-**Biden Discusses With Allies ‘Dangerous’ Cooperation Between Russia, North Korea**\
+**Biden Discusses With Allies ‘Dangerous’ Cooperation Between Russia and North Korea**\
 `The president said stronger ties with South Korea and Japan are working, but did not address whether President-elect Donald J. Trump would continue his approach when he takes office in January.`\
 https://nytimes.com/2024/11/15/us/politics/biden-north-korea-russia.html